Biig Piig

-Jessica Smyth, known by the stage name Biig Piig, is an Irish singer and rapper, who lived in Spain before settling in West London.
+Jessica Smyth (born 22 January 1998), known by the stage name Biig Piig, is an Irish singer and rapper.
 She performs in English and Spanish and was signed to RCA before moving to parent company Sony Music.

 Starting in 2016, Biig Piig released singles and EPs for several years, before releasing the mixtape Bubblegum in 2023.
 Her debut album, 11:11, was released on February 7, 2025.

 Early life

 Biig Piig was born in Cork, Ireland.
 She lived in Spain from the ages of four to twelve, after her family had moved on advice that the climate would be better for her brother's asthma.
 Upon moving with her family back to Ireland, she was at first able to read and write only in Spanish, and had to reintegrate into Irish culture.
 She moved with her family to West London at the age of 14 where she worked as a late-night poker dealer, and where her parents continue to run a pub.

 While taking a music technology class at Richmond College, Biig Piig met Lava La Rue, the founder and creative director of NiNE8, a collective of like-minded young DIY musical artists.
 Biig Piig subsequently joined NiNE8, and during this period, performed at Soho open mics, finding a new voice at a freestyling session in 2015.
 It was at this freestyling session that Biig Piig met Mac Wetha, with whom she began writing and who became a major producer for her.

-Biig Piig is an alumni of the Richmond upon Thames College.
+Biig Piig is an alumna of the Richmond upon Thames College.